-For years, California’s Multilingual Learners (MLLs)–students who learn English after learning another or multiple languages–have academically trailed behind their English-first peers.
+For years, California’s multilingual learners (MLLs)–students who learn English after learning another or multiple languages–have academically trailed behind their English-only peers.
 Since the COVID-19 pandemic began, achievement gaps between these groups of students have widened.
 Research shows that the quality of instructional materials influences this disparity, but few investigations have so far examined educators’ uses of, challenges with, and benefits from instructional materials to teach MLLs during distance and the return to in-person learning.

 Meeting the Moment: Lessons on Instructional Materials for Multilingual Learners in California Middle Grades is a new report from Pivot Learning that draws upon interview and focus group conversations with thirty-nine educators to answer these questions, and recommends several ways publishers of instructional materials and policymakers can better support educators across the state to accelerate learning for their students.